kyma-project/kyma/resources/assetstore/README.md

 - [Asset Upload Service](charts/asset-upload-service/README.md)
 - [Minio](charts/minio/README.md)

-## Details

-To learn more about the Asset Store, see the [Asset Store documentation](https://kyma-project.io/docs/components/asset-store) on [kyma-project.io](https://kyma-project.io/).
+To learn more about the Asset Store, see the [Asset Store documentation](https://kyma-project.io/docs/components/asset-store).